cavery12/Learn_Java_The_Hard_Way/README.md

 Date Started: 5/29

-This is a place to store .java and .exe files from completed lessons.
+This is a place to store .java files from completed lessons.